jcbradbury/jcbradbury.github.io/_pages/stadium-economics.md

 ## Articles
 Stadium financing involves many difficult economic issuers that can be confusing.
 I've written some general summaries to explain the relevant economic issues and concepts.
-- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534), with Dennis Coates and Brad Humphreys, *Journal of Policy Analysis and Management* (This is an academic article; however, it is geared toward policymakers.)
+- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534), with Dennis Coates and Brad Humphreys, *Journal of Policy Analysis and Management* (This is published in an academic journal, but we wrote it so that it would be accessible to policymakers.)
 - [Do Sports Stadiums Help Local Economies?
 A Primer on the Economic Impact of Stadiums](/_pages/stadium-economic-impact.md)
 - [How Much Do Sports Stadiums Cost?](/_pages/stadium-costs.md)